Alexander Buchanan (stockman): Death and funeral

-Alexander Buchanan died on 21 May, 1865, at Anlaby Station.
+Buchanan died on 21 May 1865, at Anlaby Station.

 His health had been poor for the last two years of his life.
 He succumbed to low fever, ascribed to overexertion at recent local land sales.

 He was buried at the Kapunda Public Cemetery on 23 May.
 The funeral procession left Anlaby at 10am, followed by a long cortege of horse-drawn vehicles.
-The hearse was followed by Francis Stacker Dutton (brother of Frederick Dutton), Mr. Jaffrey, a son of Alexander Buchanan, and Peter Miller (a trusted servant).
+The hearse was followed by Francis Stacker Dutton (brother of Frederick Dutton), Mr Jaffrey, Peter Miller (a trusted servant), and a son of Alexander Buchanan.
 The funeral service was held at Christ Church, Kapunda, led by The Rev. T. Sabine.
-Every shop and store was closed in Kapunda as a sign of respect.
+Every shop and store in the town was closed as a sign of respect.

 Family

-Alexander married Penelope Anne Haddrick (1819-1854) on 22 January 1848.
-They had five children:
+Buchanan married Penelope Anne Haddrick (1819–1854) on 22 January 1848.
+Two of five children survived: